-d.
+- D. COMPLAINTS, DISCIPLINARY ACTIONS, AND GRIEVANCES - 2.
+Discipline - d.
 Disciplinary Procedure.
-The following procedure shall be adhered to by the supervisor or EEO Officer whenever disciplinary action is taken.

-3) The supervisor or EEO Officer shall promptly hold a meeting with the employee to discuss the disciplinary action form with the employee and identify a corrective action within (add timeframe).

-a) The meeting between the supervisor or EEO Officer and the employee may occur in person, through video conferencing, or over the telephone.

-b) During the meeting the supervisor or EEO Officer shall discuss the disciplinary action with the employee being disciplined to ensure that the employee:

-ii.
-Understands the expected work performance in light of the disciplinary action; and d.
-Disciplinary Procedure.
-The following procedure shall be adhered to by the supervisor or EEO Officer whenever disciplinary action is taken.
+The following procedure shall be adhered to by the supervisor or EEO Officer whenever disciplinary action is taken. - 3) The supervisor or EEO Officer shall promptly hold a meeting with the employee to discuss the disciplinary action form with the employee and identify a corrective action within (add timeframe). - a) The meeting between the supervisor or EEO Officer and the employee may occur in person, through video conferencing, or over the telephone. - b) During the meeting the supervisor or EEO Officer shall discuss the disciplinary action with the employee being disciplined to ensure that the employee: - i.
+Understands the reason for the disciplinary action; - ii.
+Understands the expected work performance in light of the disciplinary action; and - iii.
+Understands the consequences of continued unacceptable behavior.

+The Legislative Operating Committee determined that section V.D.2.d.3. of the Law be redrafted to provide a definitive timeline for when the supervisor or EEO Officer has to hold a meeting with the employee to discuss the disciplinary action form with the employee and identify a corrective action.
+The Legislative Operating Committee determined the Law should be revised to provide that the supervisor or EEO Officer shall promptly hold a meeting with the employee to discuss the disciplinary action form with the employee and identify a corrective action within five (5) business days.